desyoo/Instagram_Project/README.md

  * [x] Required: Able to fetch the popular photos
  * [x] Required: Able to use different APIs
+ * [x] Required: User can switch between Timeline and Mention views using tabs.
+ * [x] Required: User can navigate to view their own profile

  * [x] Advanced: Add pull-to-refresh for popular stream with SwipeRefreshLayout
  * [x] Advanced: Show latest comment for each photo (bonus: show last 2 comments)